stackitcloud/terraform-provider-stackit/README.md

 - The env var `TF_ACC_PROJECT_ID` must be set with the ID of the STACKIT test project to test it.
 - Authentication is set as usual.
 - Optionally, the env var `TF_ACC_XXXXXX_CUSTOM_ENDPOINT` (where `XXXXXX` is the uppercase name of the service) can be set to use endpoints other than the default value.
+- There are some acceptance test where it is needed to provide additional parameters, some of them have default values in order to run normally without manual interaction.
+Those default values can be overwritten (see testutils.go for a full list.)

 Additionally: